Corporate Governance

 The Company’s Board of Directors has formulated the “Basic Policy for the Establishment of Internal Control Systems” which stipulates the following: ensuring the adequacy of business operations and reporting systems in the Group, ensuring the legality and efficiency of the execution of duties by directors, risk management, and ensuring the independence and effectiveness of corporate auditors.

-Based on each of these basic policies, the Company establishes and operate various regulations, committees, etc., provides education, conducts on-site inspections and audits including those of subsidiaries, and operates a fraud prevention and early detection hotline, as well as a transaction and contract risk management system.
-By establishing these internal control systems, we continuously strive for effective governance, sound and efficient business operations, and a stronger management foundation.
+Based on each of these basic policies, the Company establishes and operates various regulations, committees, etc., provides education, conducts on-site inspections and audits including those of subsidiaries, and operates a fraud prevention and early detection hotline, as well as a transaction and contract risk management system.
+By establishing these internal control systems, we continuously strive for stronger governance, sound and efficient business operations, and a stronger management foundation.

 ERM Committee

-The Company considers it an important management issue to ensure the achievement of its business objectives and sustainable and stable development by accurately managing risks and taking appropriate countermeasures and establishes “Risk Management Basic Regulations” and promotes risk management based on these rules.
+The Company considers it an important management issue to ensure the achievement of its business objectives and sustainable and stable development by accurately managing risks and taking appropriate countermeasures and promotes risk management based on its Risk Management Basic Regulations.

 The Company defines “operational risk” as events that have the potential to affect our business activities and pose an operational threat.
 The Company also updates its “risk inventory” once a year by comprehensively identifying possible operational risks based on changes in external and internal factors, and conducts risk assessment of all risks in the inventory, using both financial and non-financial evaluation axes.
 In addition, when formulating management and business strategies and making decisions, uncertain events that may present opportunities or threats to the achievement of business objectives are considered and extracted as “strategic risks” in conjunction with operational risk assessments.